Tips for Working with Cowork

 • Calculating percentages — may use the wrong base number

-• Citing data — may fabricate numbers entirely (Hallucination)
+• Citing data — may fabricate numbers (hallucination)

-How to verify: Spot-check at least 3–5 important values yourself.
-For Excel work, open the file and check whether cell references in formulas are correct.
+Verification method: Spot-check at least 3-5 important values yourself.
+For Excel work, check formulas to verify correct Cell References

-Cowork can create Excel files with working formulas (VLOOKUP, SUMIFS, Pivot Tables), but formulas can be incorrect, such as:
+Cowork can create Excel files with working formulas (VLOOKUP, SUMIFS, Pivot Table), but formulas may be incorrect, such as:

 • VLOOKUP using Exact Match when it should use Approximate, or vice versa

-Pro tip: Ask Cowork to "explain every formula used in this Excel file" and verify they match your requirements.
+Tip: Tell Cowork to "explain every formula used in this Excel file" then check if they match what you intended

-Documents created by Cowork (Word, PowerPoint, reports) should be reviewed before sending to clients or managers:
+Documents created by Cowork (Word, PowerPoint, Reports) should be reviewed before sending to clients or supervisors:

 • Does the data match the source?